Lomandra multiflora: Description

 Lomandra multiflora, commonly known as many-flowered mat-rush, mat rush or many-flowered mat-lily is a tufted perennial, rhizomatous herb native to Australia.
 Lomandra multiflora is part of the Lomandra genus with around 50 species, all of which are native to Australia and generally share common characteristics.
 There are two subspecies, Lomandra multiflora subspecies dura, also known as stiff iron grass, and subspecies multiflora.

 Lomandra multiflora is a small grass-like tussocky plant with long flat rigid yellowish green leaves that are typically 30 to 50 cm long but can grow from a range of 25cm to 90 cm long.
 The flat smooth leaves grow vertically and are rounded at the apex, often slightly concave or convex, around 2.5 to 4 cm wide.
 The margins of the leaf are brown, dry and membranous in texture which is slightly rough to the touch.

-The subspecies multiflora has stiff narrow leaves that grow 25-90cm long, while subspecies dura has strap like leaves about 40cm tall.
+The subspecies multiflora has stiff narrow leaves that grow 25–90 cm long, while subspecies dura has strap like leaves about 40cm tall.
 Lomandra multiflora subspecies dura also differs from subspecies multiflora in the flowers being more hidden in the hard bracts of the plant.

 They are a diecious plant, meaning the male and female flowers are carried on separate plants, which is a distinct feature of the plant.
 During spring, the flowers show a creamy yellow colour which are arranged in clusters around the base of the leaves.
 The flowers have 6 petals, the inner petals are usually yellow and the outer petals reddish brown.
-The flowers grow in dense clusters on branch or unbranched spikes often 25cm-75cm with spiky white bracts.
+The flowers grow in dense clusters on branch or unbranched spikes often 25–75 cm with spiky white bracts.
 The male stalked and bell-shaped flowers are smaller than the female stalkless flowers.
 The male flowers grow on a branched stem whereas the female occur on unbranched.